Frequently Asked Questions

 What will determine the child's acceptance in The Gateway School?

 The Principal will review the child’s records.
 During the initial visit the principal, classroom teacher and therapists will observe the child and determine if the placement will meet the child’s educational and therapeutic needs.
 The parent will be informed of the school’s decision to accept or not accept their child at the end of visit.

 How soon can the child begin attending The Gateway School?

-The child can start as soon as Alpha School receives the IEP and as soon as transportation can be set up by the school district.
+The child can start as soon as The Gateway School receives the IEP and as soon as transportation can be set up by the school district.

 Who is eligible for placement and who initiates the placement?